Aquarium, Pond Sponge Filtration |

-The disadvantage, especially when compared to the patented Hydro Sponge filter line is their sponge capacity is much lower based on size and efficiency of the sponge material.
+The disadvantage, especially when compared to the patented Hydro Sponge filter line is their sponge bio capacity is much lower based on the size and efficiency of the sponge material.

 The main problem with sponge filter media of any type is clogging due to mechanical filtration.

 Unfortunately the many cheap sponge filters flooding the market via eBay, Amazon, & other discounters has but a fraction of the capacity, both bio and mechanical.

 When the flow slows or water begins to flow around the sponge media (such as in many Aqua Clear Filters), you need to rinse/clean your sponge filter media.